-Governing Council (voting): The members of the Governing Council act and vote in the best interest of the international community through IUFoST and not on behalf of national interests.
+The members of the Board act and vote internally in the best interest of the international community through IUFoST and not on behalf of national interests.

 Regional, Disciplinary and Student Groupings (non voting): The Formation of regional, disciplinary and student groupings within IUFoST is subject to ratification of their constitution by the General Assembly, and such ratification only occur if the proposed objectives are consistent with those of IUFoST.
 Regional, Disciplinary and student groupings may promulgate their own rules governing their membership.

 Regional Groupings within the International Union of Food Science and Technology (IUFoST) form a pool of expert resource.
 The constituent bodies of a Regional Group make available regional food science and technology resources to the international community of food scientists and technologists through the global body of IUFoST.
 The objectives of these Regional Groups are those of the Union.
 The IUFoST General Assembly charters the Regional Group and gives it the special status of IUFoST Regional Group for the geographical area.